 I believe that the role of educators is to cultivate experiences where students can engage in thoughtful observation, critical thinking, and meaningful engagement with materials and technologies.
 I work with students to develop their abilities to investigate sociotechnical issues, consider multiple perspectives, and address exclusionary practices across domains.
 I draw on Studio-based Instruction, Universal Design for Learning, and Project-based Learning during instruction.
 Each of these approaches encourages students to draw from their interests, connect ideas to real-world issues or contexts, and consider concepts through different epistemologies.

-- During the Spring, 2019 semester I will co-teach an undergraduate/graduate level studio class focused on engaging students in the creation of installations that engage the senses through strategic storytelling, immersive environments, and evocative content.
+- During the Spring, 2019 semester I will co-taught (with Arielle Hein) an undergraduate/graduate level studio class focused on engaging students in the creation of installations that engage the senses through strategic storytelling, immersive environments, and evocative content.

 Disability Studies and Information Technology: